 Now, let me show you three use cases.

 1. Non-sales message

-In this example, from Daniel Angel, he not only pronounces his name but adds a welcome message and his job title.
+In this example, from Wendy Gertridge, she not only pronounces her name but adds her job title and how she helps her clients.

 2. Sales message